aaronlolo326/flame/benchmarks/throughput/README.md

 # LaCT Throughput Benchmark Scaffold

-This folder is a draft benchmark framework for comparing LaCT against three baselines on either one GPU or a single node with 8 GPUs such as `8 x H100`.
+This folder is a draft benchmark framework for comparing LaCT against three user-requested baselines on either one GPU or a single node with 8 GPUs such as `8 x H100`.

 - `lact`: LaCT layer + sliding-window flash attention from `flame/custom_models/lact_model`
 - `full_attention`: full-attention Qwen3 with `flash_attention_2`